 - Planning and Environment

-Harriet is an experienced specialist in planning and environment law and noted in the main Directories as a leader in these fields.
+Harriet is an experienced specialist in planning and environment law and noted in the main Legal Directories as a leader in these fields.
 She has substantial experience of most of the technically complex issues in planning including:

 - Climate change and its implications for planning and environmental law